Benchmarks

 Benchmarks for the causal effect resolution layer.

-Swytch is compatible with the standard redis-benchmark tool:
+Swytch is compatible with the standard tool:

 # Basic throughput test